Tornado® Sub-Surface Aerators

 - The Tornado Self-Aspirating Aerator comes in a variety of aeration and mixing capacities.
 Very simply, a Tornado consists of a motor, a draft tube, and a propeller.
 When the propeller rotates, it pushes the water forward, creating a low-pressure zone at the propeller hub.
 This draws air through the air inlet hole, down through the draft tube, until it reaches the propeller.
 The rotating action of the propeller mixes the air stream with the water, resulting in tiny bubbles.
 The air-water mixture is forced away from the propeller, traveling vertically and horizontally, downward then upward, to the right, to the left, and forward.
 The motor typically operates at 1,800 rpm for 60 Hz applications and at 1,500 rpm for 50 Hz applications.

 - The Tornado Blower Assisted Aerator is used for applications requiring a higher level of oxygenation.
-A blower is added to the self-aspirating aerator to force additional air down the inlet hole.
-The blower uses a small motor, typically from 2 to 10 hp (1.5 kW to 7.5 kW).
-The blower-assisted Tornado is capable of delivering up to 38% more oxygen into the water and up to 10% more mixing action than the conventional Tornado.
+A blower is added to the aerator to force additional air down the inlet hole.
+The blower assisted Tornado adds more oxygen into the water than the conventional Tornado.

 Ruggedness You Can Depend On